What Is Dim Sum? The Story of a Chinese Cultural Tradition

 Chinese Egg Tarts - Dan ta

-How to Eat Dim Sum
+How to Eat and Order Dim Sum

-First of all, dim sum is typically consumed for either breakfast or brunch.
+Dim sum is typically consumed for either breakfast or brunch.
 This is reflected in the fact that most traditional dim sum restaurants open from around 5 in the morning to midday.

-Next, make sure you have all the right utensils.
+5. Use Chopsticks: Make sure you have all the right utensils.
 Just like other popular Cantonese foods, you would want to eat dim sum using chopsticks and a small plate.
 This means no forks!
 You can also use a small bowl and a soup spoon to eat, well, soup.
-And don’t forget to use traditional tea cups to sip your tea!

 Final Word

 The world of dim sum is a wide and fascinating one.
-There are so many types of dim sum dishes out there, each with its own unique characteristics.
+There are so many types of dim sum dishes out there, each with its unique characteristics.
 We suggest you give them all a try and find what best suits your palate!

 → Shop now: Our handpicked range of Chinese products